-| BUYERS GUIDE
+BUYERS GUIDE - HEAVY DUTY

-All these additions are ideal for the NPS 300 – particularly central locking in the case of crew cab models, because in previous models it was difficult to operate the rear-seat door locks unless someone was actually sitting in the back.
+All these additions were ideal for the NPS 300 – particularly central locking in the case of crew cab models, because in previous models it was difficult to operate the rear-seat door locks unless someone was actually sitting in the back.

-Beneath the cab are familiar mechanicals: Sitec 155 Euro V, 5.2-litre, four-cylinder, common-rail, turbo-intercooled diesel, with cooled EGR and a DPF.
+Beneath the cab were familiar mechanicals: Sitec 155 Euro V, 5.2-litre, four-cylinder, common-rail, turbo-intercooled diesel, with cooled EGR and a DPF.

-The current NPS model range consists of the NPS 250 single cab, rated at 4495kg GVM; the NPS 300 single cab, rated at 4495kg or 6500kg GVM and the NPS 300 crew cab, rated at 6500kg GVM.
-Tare weight ranges from 2840kg to 3070kg and trailer capacity is 3500kg for all variants.
+The 2015 NPS model range consisted of the NPS 250 single cab, rated at 4495kg GVM; the NPS 300 single cab, rated at 4495kg or 6500kg GVM and the NPS 300 crew cab, rated at 6500kg GVM.
+Tare weight ranged from 2840kg to 3070kg and trailer capacity was 3500kg for all variants.

 On and off road

-My test vehicle was an NPS 300 crew-cab tray-back, loaded to a shade over five tonnes GVM.
+My 2015 test vehicle was an NPS 300 crew-cab tray-back, loaded to a shade over five tonnes GVM.
 I drove it for a day around the greater Melbourne area, on roads varying from freeway to potholed, corrugated gravel.
 For some serious off-road evaluation I took it to the demanding Melbourne Proving Ground, near Werribee.